 In reading all of John 6, I am both encouraged and convicted by his words.
 John tells of several miracles Jesus performed and of the disciples who believed in him and the others who have seen the miracles and still did not believe.
 They deserted him because they could not accept his teachings.
 I will use this chapter to remind me of the very foundation of my faith – that the nourishment I need is the body and blood of Christ.
 That if I choose to believe, I too will witness miracles.
 I choose to be one of the disciples who believes in Jesus and comes to him.
 I choose NOT to abandon him but rather to rely on his promise of eternal life.

-My Word of the Year for 2014: NOURISH
+My Word of the Year: NOURISH

 1. to sustain with food or nutriment; supply with what is necessary for life, health, and growth.